eblairmckee/public-notes/StateDeepDive.md

 export const { addTreat, takeTreat } = actions;
 ```

-Destructure your reducer and actions... then import your reducer into the root reducer so your store is aware of it.
+Destructure your `reducer` and `actions`... then import your `reducer` into the `rootReducer` so your `store` is aware of it.

 ## expose to your store

-Use the `combineReducers()` utility which will create a single reducer that you can pass to your store.
+Use the `combineReducers()` utility which will create a single `reducer` that you can pass to your `store`.
 This will generate your state tree and expose your application to redux state and manipulation methods.
-You'll still be able to manipulate individual parts of state (specific to each reducer) but only have to inject it once into the app.
+You'll still be able to manipulate individual parts of state (specific to each `reducer`) but only have to inject it once into the app.

 # how to make your app stateful

 ## connect individual components

-Use the `react-redux` library to subscribe components to the store.
-First, you'll need to wrap your app with a higher order `<Provider>` component that uses the `Context` API to inject the store into the app (sounds familiar, right?).
-This exposes your store to all consuming components.
+Use the `react-redux` library to subscribe components to the `store`.
+First, you'll need to wrap your app with a higher order `<Provider>` component that uses the `Context` API to inject the `store` into the app (sounds familiar, right?).
+This exposes your `store` to all consuming components.

 How do you make a component a consumer?
-React-redux ships with a `connect` call that will subscribe the component to the store.
-You can them map state as props and pass them into the component.
-Same for dispatch actions.
+React-redux ships with a `connect` call that will subscribe the component to the `store`.
+You can then map state as `props` and pass them into the component.
+Same for dispatch `actions`.

 `connect` takes two arguments: